FAQs und Guides

 When can an opt-out be filed?

-The transitional period will expire at least seven years after the UPC comes into effect.
+The UPC came into operation on 01 June 2023.
+The transitional period will expire at least seven years from the 01 June 2023.
 It may be extended by a further seven years.
-Continuing the above timings, the transitional period is therefore expected to expire on 01 June 2030 or at the latest on 01 June 2037.
+The transitional period is therefore expected to expire on 01 June 2030 or at the latest on 01 June 2037.

 Opt-out timeline